 Last year, state regulators and consumer advocates negotiated protections for utility customers having a hard time affording their bills.
-This coalition has since regrouped to negotiate post-moratorium issues.
 The moratorium on disconnections ended April 1, but it is still vital people contact their utilities to learn what protections are available.
 Here is what you need to know:

-Utilities will begin sending out disconnection notices as of April 1, starting with customers who owe 150 percent or more of the average arrearage (amount owed) as of Jan.
+Utilities began sending out disconnection notices as of April 1, starting with customers who owe 150 percent or more of the average arrearage (amount owed) as of Jan.
 31, 2021.

-At the end of April, disconnection notices will go to customers at 100 percent of the average arrearage, with disconnections starting May 1.
-All other notices will go out in June.
+At the end of April, disconnection notices were sent to customers at 100 percent of the average arrearage, with disconnections starting May 1.
+All other notices will be sent throughout June.

-Customers at 300 percent of the federal poverty level and below will be protected from disconnection until June 30 but must call their utility and set up a payment plan.
+Customers at 300 percent of the federal poverty level and below will be protected from disconnection until June 30 (the end of this month!) but must call their utility and set up a payment plan.
 Customers MUST call their utility to prevent disconnection.

 Deferred Payment Arrangements (DPAs)

-For ComEd, Ameren, North Shore Gas and Peoples Gas customers: Any customer who calls their utility can get on an 18-month deferred payment arrangement (DPA) for the amount owed not covered by other financial assistance (see sections on LIHEAP and Bill Payment Assistance).
+For ComEd, Ameren, North Shore Gas and Peoples Gas customers: Consumers who call their utility can get on an 18-month deferred payment arrangement (DPA) for the amount owed not covered by other financial assistance (see sections on LIHEAP and Bill Payment Assistance).
+The deadline to get on an extended DPA is June 30.
 Customers up to 300 percent of the federal poverty level can get the 18-month DPA for 0 percent down.
 All other customers must put 10 percent down.
-All financial assistance subsequently received will immediately apply to the amount owed and the customer can call back to renegotiate their DPA on the extended 18-month terms until June 30.
+All financial assistance subsequently received will immediately apply to the amount owed.
 Customers can self-certify income level and will not need to provide documentation to get those protections.

 Nicor will provide 24-month DPAs to all customers that call through July 31.